rails/rails/guides/source/form_helpers.md

 ### CSV File Upload Example

 When using `file_field`, the object in the `params` hash is an instance of [`ActionDispatch::Http::UploadedFile`](https://api.rubyonrails.org/classes/ActionDispatch/Http/UploadedFile.html).
-Here is an example of how to save data in an uploaded CSV file to records in your domain model:
+Here is an example of how to save data in an uploaded CSV file to records in your application:

 ```ruby
   require 'csv'